 The following research question addresses the issues to explore in this research:

-What is the level of the readiness and awareness of construction industry in Kingdom of Saudi Arabia (KSA) and how the construction industry can adopt the organizational framework of BIM in order to deliver sustainable infrastructure projects in KSA?
+What is the level of readiness and awareness of the construction industry in the Kingdom of Saudi Arabia (KSA), and how the construction industry can adopt the organisational framework of BIM in order to deliver sustainable infrastructure projects in KSA?

-This chapter is based on the theoretical framework presented in the previous researches done in the fields of BIM and its implementation in the construction industry.
-The evaluation of factors affecting the awareness adoption, and efficiency of BIM will be critically reviewed in context of the construction industry of KSA.
+This chapter is based on the theoretical framework presented in previous research on BIM and its implementation in the construction industry.
+The evaluation of factors affecting the awareness adoption and efficiency of BIM will be critically reviewed in the context of the construction industry of KSA.
 This chapter will provide the basis for the conceptual framework of the study.

-Research methodology for the proposed research will be based on the descriptive design and will include both quantitative as well as qualitative data collection approaches.
-In deductive approach of conducting the research, both secondary and primary data sources will be used.
+The research methodology for the proposed research will be based on the descriptive design and will include both quantitative as well as qualitative data collection approaches.
+In the deductive approach of conducting the research, both secondary and primary data sources will be used.

 In secondary data, a critical review of literature will be performed about BIM and its implementation on construction industry.
 Credible literature sources such as journal articles, online data bases, and company reports will be used to collect this data.
 According to Saunders et al (2012), secondary data sources should be credible, relevant, and current.